FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 Navigate to [Spring Initialzr](https://start.spring.io), and create a new Spring Boot project with the following options set:

 - You can choose either Gradle or Maven as your package manager—we've used Maven for this example
-- Spring Boot 2.7.5
+- Spring Boot 2.7.x
-- Name the app as you wish—we've used FusionAuthSpring for most fields
+- Name the app, group and artifact as you wish, to generate a package name.
+We've used `com.fusionauth.example.spring` for the full package name.
 - Choose the following dependencies:
   - Spring Web
   - OAuth 2.0 client